BlueAndGold - Irish In The NFL: Jaylon Smith Addresses Wealth Gap, Romeo Okwara Shines

 A few years ago, he created the Minority Entrepreneurship Institute (MEI).
 With this enterprise, his mission is to inspire and actively support minority entrepreneurs.

-After hosting MEI Showcases in both Fort Wayne, Ind., and Texas, which features an application process and Shark-Tank-like pitch competition, Smith has used MEI to invest his own money, as well as raised capital, into minority-owned businesses.
+Through hosting MEI Showcases in both Fort Wayne, Ind., and Texas, which entails an application process and Shark-Tank-like pitch competition, Smith has used MEI to invest his own money, as well as raised capital, into minority-owned businesses.
 For instance, at the MEI Texas Showcase from earlier this year, three businesses received a combined $350,000.

 While this is certainly an admirable philanthropic venture, Smith says there's so much more work that must be done when it comes to helping minority entrepreneurs become successful.